waawal/cashkam-meta/api/internal/docs/objects.rst

    A object representing a user's contact information.

+.. js:data:: Contact._id

+   The id of the Contact.

 .. js:data:: Contact.username

-   Username associated with this contact.
+   :js:data:`User.name` associated with this contact.

 .. js:data:: Contact.address